There have been lots of speculations on people using gasoline to start a grill, and you really shouldn’t do that.

 - Light with a long match or lighter

-- Let it get your charcoal hot for 20 minutes or less, check regularly for smoke
+- Let it get your charcoal hot for 20 minutes or less, and check regularly for smoke

 - When it’s ready, pour the coal directly on your grill and set the grate back in place.